ddemidov/amgcl/README.md

   architectures (GPUs, MIC) and multi-core CPUs.
 - `amgcl::backend::cuda<value_type>` ([amgcl/backend/cuda.hpp][]).
   Uses CUDA libraries CUSPARSE and Thrust for matrix and vector operations.

+### <a name="matrix-adapters"></a>Matrix adapters

+AMGCL provides several adapters for common sparse matrix formats.
+An adapter allows to construct an AMG hierarchy directly from the matrix format it adapts.

-- `amgcl::backend::crs_tuple<value_type>` ([amgcl/backend/crs_tuple.hpp][]).
+- `amgcl::adapter::crs_tuple<value_type>` ([amgcl/adapter/crs_tuple.hpp][]).
-  The `crs_tuple` backend is in fact not a usable backend.
-It only exists to facilitate construction of `amgcl::amg<>` instances from user matrices strored in CRS format.
-A `boost::tuple` of matrix dimensions and ranges of nonzero values, columns, and row pointers may be used.
-The example above illustrates how the backend may be used with `std::vector<>`s.
-Below is an example that uses raw pointers:
+  The `crs_tuple` adapter facilitates construction of `amgcl::amg<>` instances from user matrices strored in CRS format.
+A `boost::tuple` of matrix size and ranges of nonzero values, columns, and row pointers may be used.
+The example below constructs an AMG preconditioner from a matrix stored in raw pointers:
 ~~~{.cpp}
 int n;       // Matrix size.
 double *val; // Values.